wawer77/even/README.md

   - make bootstrap icons working

   - Further changes:
-      - New: Make fields work properly
+      - New User: Make fields work properly
       - searchbar for users and balances
       - Navbar: highlight My Balances tab, when on page: balance/id

-## Known issues suspended for now:
-- gem sass is deprecated, therefore need for sassc and rails-sassc?

 ## Description
-App for managing debts between users.
-Every user has a dashboard with balances list - every with another user/ Every change made to the balance must be accepted.
+App for managing debts.
+Users share balances with their friends.
+That allows them to add transactions, where they specify how much they lended or borrowed.
+Users can crate unlimited number of balances with the same friend.
+Each transaction must be confirmed by the second party before it gets added to the balance, but when confirmed - it cannot be deleted.
+Each balance can be archived when its status is "Even".
+Transactions become archived together with the balance they correspond to and can be viewed by both users.
+Users can remove others form their friends list, but only when the overall status with them is "Even".

 ## For future development
+- Add test suite.
 - Relocation of debts (eg. A owes 5 to B, B 5 to C, C 5 to A => debts are cancelled).
-- Groups sharing one debt: model groups with users; automatically assigned even values
+- Groups sharing one debt: model groups with users.

-## Features:
-- admin dashboard?
-- users index?
-- users have private dashboard with balance list
-- users have official profile to be viewed by others

-- each change having 2 status columns: for user A and B
-  - A sends a debt to B - A: sent, B:pending
-  - B accepts: accepted-both and added to balance (+ or -)
-  - B rejects: rejected
-- Button to make the balance 0

-## Models:

-## UI:

-## Refactor TODOS:

-## To figure out:

-## Ruby/Rails version:
+## Ruby / Rails version:
-2.5.1/5.2.1
+2.5.1p57 / Rails 5.2.4.2

 ## Configuration
 - clone
+...
-- run bundle install
+$ bundle install

-## Database
+...
-- configure user and password in database.yml if needed
+- Configure user and password in database.yml if needed.
+...
+$ rake db:create
-- run: rake db:create, rake db:migrate
+$ rake db:migrate

-## Test suite
-## Deployment instructions

-## Comments
+...